luizgabriel/Spatial.Engine/docs/_docs/01-getting-started.md

 └── Spatial.Res (A C++ code generator for embedding resource files inside the Spatial.Editor binary)
 ```

 You can take a look at the `Spatial.Core` folder to understand how the darker details have been implemented.
-But for now we will understand how `Spatial.Editor` makes use of the engine's features.

 ## First time here, buddy?